Building a CRUD Application with ag-Grid - Part 3

 If you're not using any of the Enterprise features then you only need to install the

 ag-grid-angular is what allows us to talk to the grid and provides the rich Angular

 We also need to let the Angular CLI know about the styles we want to use.
-In our demo we're going to use the Fresh Theme, but there are others available - please see the Themes Documentation for more details.
+In our demo we're going to use the Balham Theme, but there are others available - please see the Themes Documentation for more details.

 In order to let the CLI know about the styles we want to add we need to add them to the

 file.
 Look for the styles section and add the following CSS entries:

 styles.css is a style file generated by Angular CLI - you can either keep it or remove it.